-keren is ordained in the rabbinic lineage of Reb Zalman-Schachter Shalomi as Shaliakh & the first “omana’ya”, a ceremonial artist.
+keren is ordained in the rabbinic lineage of Reb Zalman-Schachter Shalomi as Shaliakh & the first in the new “omana’ya” lineage.
+“Omanaya” is a Hebrew Ceremonial Artist.

 she created the Native Hebrew Spirit path

 while at once immediate & relevant

 from ancient roots, modern minded & co-creative. inspired. uplifting.